Die Maintenance: How to Maintain Your Dies

 Shimming

 Shims are added to dies to maintain the correct timing when cutting and punching materials.
-As with other die parts, shims wear down over time and must be replaced.
+As with other die parts, shims wear down over time and require replacement.
 Here are some things to keep in mind when shimming:

-- Use the correct number of shims: Using too few or too many shims can impact the speed of the die.
+• Use the correct number of shims.
+Using too few or too many shims can impact the die’s speed.

 Alignment and Recalibration

-A die’s regular, repetitive movements can cause it to become misaligned over time.
-Misaligned dies can cause significant problems, especially when cutting precise products.
-A few microinches can result in drastic changes to your product.
-It is essential to monitor the alignment of dies and recalibrate them as needed to maintain high levels of precision.
+Regular, repetitive movements can cause dies to become misaligned over time, causing significant issues.
+When cutting precise products, a few microinches can result in severe changes to your production.
+Monitoring and recalibrating the alignment of your dies is crucial to maintain high levels of precision.

 Checking for Heat

 Most die-cutting machines heat up when used due to the natural friction of all the parts and materials.
-However, too much heat may indicate an underlying issue with the device — either the hardware or the electrical system.
+However, too much heat may indicate an underlying issue with the device’s hardware or electrical system.

-Take the time to monitor and record the peak temperatures of a die-cutting machine to identify any heat irregularities.
-Once the anomaly has been noted, you can correct it before it results in equipment failure or other safety issues.
+Monitor and record the peak temperatures of a die-cutting machine to identify any heat irregularities.
+Noting any anomalies allows you time to correct them before they result in equipment failure or other safety issues.

 Repairs and Replacements

-The biggest part of die management is repairing and replacing broken, worn or missing parts.
-A well-defined die maintenance schedule can ensure repairs and replacements are done before the damaged or missing component evolves into a larger problem.
-A proper tool room management system also ensures you have the parts to limit downtime.
+One of the most critical aspects of die management is the repair and replacement of broken, worn or missing components.
+By creating a routine die repair and maintenance schedule, you can plan to complete tool and die repairs and replacements before damaged or missing components create a larger problem.
+A well-planned and executed tool room management system also ensures that you have the required parts to prevent extensive downtime.